 Please note:

-1. If you can’t get access STATA, it is also possible to do all practicals with SPSS.2.
-STATA and/or SPSS is the standard software to be used for the computer practical.
-However, if you are an experienced R user, you can also do the assignments in R independently.
+1. If you can’t get access to STATA, it is also possible to do all practicals with SPSS.2.
+STATA and/or SPSS are the standard software to be used during the computer practical.
+However, if you are an experienced R user, you can also choose to do the assignments in R independently.
 Answer keys are available, but the practical is not supported in terms of guidance in R.

 Twisk JWR.
 Applied mixed model analysis.
 A practical guide.
 Cambridge University Press, 2019ISBN: 978-1108480574 (hardback)ISBN: 978-1108727761 (Paperback).